Yalitza Aparicio: Career

 Aparicio made her acting debut in the drama film Roma, which was written and directed by Alfonso Cuarón.
 The film was released in November 2018.
 Aparicio received critical acclaim, with Peter Bradshaw of The Guardian stating that she "brings to the role something gentle, delicate, stoic and selfless.
 She is the jewel of this outstanding film."

 For her performance, she was nominated for the Academy Award for Best Actress, becoming the first Indigenous American woman to receive a Best Actress Oscar nomination.

 She also earned nominations in the same category from the Chicago Film Critics Association, the Critics' Choice Movie Awards, the Hollywood Film Awards, the Gotham Awards, the San Francisco Film Critics Circle, the Satellite Awards, and the Women Film Critics Circle, as well as recognition from Time and The New York Times.

 Aparicio appeared on the cover of Vogue México in January 2019.
 She also appeared in the Vanity Fair 2019 "Hollywood Issue" cover.
 Aparicio was given the keys to Panama City, Panama, on 8 April 2019.
+Also in 2019, Aparicio was featured in the music video for the song "Plata ta tá" by Mon Laferte and Guaynaa.

+In 2020, Aparicio was invited to become a member of the Academy of Motion Picture Arts and Sciences.

+In 2021, Aparicio featured in the song "América Vibra" alongside Natiruts and Ziggy Marley.

+In 2022, Aparicio appeared in the Mexican horror film Presencias.
+That same year, she had a recurring role as the Moon in four episodes of the second series of the American comedy series Los Espookys and starred in the third episode of the Mexican anthology series Mujeres asesinas.

+In 2023, she co-starred with Memo Villegas and Pierre Louis in the comedy film The Great Seduction released on Netflix.